jhudsl/OTTR_Template/getting_started.md

 #### Rebuilding the Docker image

 When you've added a package to the Dockerfile, you'll need to check that it builds successfully before including it in a pull request.

+First create a GITHUB token file by making a token and copying a pasting it into a plain text file named `docker/github_token.txt`.

-You'll need to rebuild the docker image using this command:
+Then you'll need to rebuild the docker image using this command:
 ```
 docker build -f docker/Dockerfile . -t jhudsl/course_template
 ```